Jahia/qa-mf-unomi-tracker-site/README.md

  In a new private browser, access the website at `http://localhost:8000`, then visit the pages "golf", "football" and "basketball".

- Next, check in Unomi if a user profile has been created using the following `curl` request.
+ Next, check in Unomi if a user profile has been created using the following `curl` request:

-` request to use will be like the following (please refer to your unomi url): `

 ``` bash
 curl --request POST 'http://localhost:8181/cxs/profiles/search' \
     -u 'karaf:karaf' \